- Explore Programs

 Degree and certificate seeking students:

 Submit an Admission Application online at Washington State Community & Technical College Web Admissions Center (Be sure to select Skagit Valley College after creating an account).
-Applications are also available in the Enrollment Services office.
+Please note that applications will take up to 5 business days to process.

 We have prepared the following presentation to help students understand college costs and how to pay for them.